hetalvasavada/pgtap_poc/README.md

 #Design:
 When a build is triggered, it will fetch the list of files affected by the git commit, and process the list.
 If any source or test file is affected, it will run the corresponding unit test file against the test database.
 If a test file does not exist for any source code file, it will generate the test cases using the pg_tapgen utility.
-The test data is also being sent to an ELK stack for monitoring purposes.
+Detailed reports of pgTAP can be seen under "pgTAP_Extensions" tab in Jenkins The test data is also being sent to an ELK stack for monitoring purposes.
 An elaborate dashboard will be present to check the trends and patterns of the tests results.

 #Contact: